Which Appliances Need a Dedicated Circuit for Safety?

 • Countertop deep fryer or air fryer

 Wattage usage varies from model to model, so for some items listed, a dedicated circuit may be optional.
 It depends on the frequency and duration of use.
-Talk to an electrician about circuit needs, and always err on the side of caution.
+Talk to an electrician about circuit needs, and always err on the side of caution to avoid a circuit overload.

 Are you on the fence between installing a gas oven versus an electric one?
 Read the pros and cons.